Local asymptotics for controlled martingales: Proof of Theorem 2.7

-\begin{proof}[Proof of Lemma~\ref{l.Phitheta2}] The proof is essentially the same as that of Lemma~\ref{l.Phitheta}, with only minor modifications coming from the change in sign of~$\theta$ in the definition of~$\Phi_{-\theta}$.
-The details are omitted. \end{proof}
+\begin{pf*}{Proof of Lemma~\ref{l.Phitheta2}} The proof is essentially the same as that of Lem\-ma~\ref{l.Phitheta}, with only minor modifications coming from the change in sign of $\theta $ in the definition of $\Phi_{-\theta}$.
+The details are omitted. \end{pf*}

-Using the above Lemmas \ref{l.Phitheta} and \ref{l.Phitheta2} together with Assumptions~\ref{ass.Phi} and~\ref{ass.w}, we now give the proof of Theorem~\ref{t.alpha}.
+Using the above Lemmas \ref{l.Phitheta} and \ref{l.Phitheta2} together with Assumptions \ref{ass.Phi} and \ref{ass.w}, we now give the proof of Theorem~\ref{t.alpha}.